matthiashaefeli/Practice-Problems/problems.md

 # Difficulty: hard.
 Because this problem relies on outside
 # information, we would not give it to you on the timed challenge. :-)

+#-----------------------------------------------------
+# 21
+# Write a method that takes in a string and returns the number of
+# letters that appear more than once in the string.
+You may assume
+# the string contains only lowercase letters.
+Count the number of
+# letters that repeat, not the number of times they repeat in the
+# string.